TardyKoala1106/EDM_Midterms/Labtask1.md

-# Midterm Lab Task 1
+# Midterm Lab Task 1 : Data Cleaning and Preparation using EXCEL

 # Data Cleaning Progress
 - Step One: Autofit Columns and Rows